 Yes, you will need to pay a full tank of gas, can insurance, a security deposit, and a fee for any additional driver.
 Gas prices vary according to the car model and market prices.
-The security deposit is anywhere from 150 to 250 USD, depending on the car rental company you use.
+Depending on your car rental company, the security deposit is anywhere from 150 to 250 USD.
 Car insurance is typically from 20-40 USD a day.
 Signing up an additional driver costs 3 USD per day.

 Can I pay in cash?